 We traveled by road from Philadelphia to Canada via Champlain.
 Montreal is just 46 miles from the US Border and is located on the Trans-Canada Highway.
 A self-driving road trip to Canada is a great way to explore the beautiful country.

 Montreal is quite a walkable city.
 You can very well count on your feet to explore the city.
-It’s better to divide the city in neighborhoods to make the exploration easy.
+It’s better to divide the city into neighborhoods to make the exploration easy.

 Renting a bike in summer is a good idea.
 Bike lanes and paths are well-planned in Montreal.
 Rent a bike from BIXI, Montreal’s bike-sharing program.